 Government litigation and regulatory activity relating to competition rules may limit how we design and market our products.
-As a leading global software and device maker, government agencies closely scrutinize us under U.S. and foreign competition laws.
+Government agencies closely scrutinize us under U.S. and foreign competition laws.
 Governments are actively enforcing competition laws and regulations, and this includes scrutiny in potentially large markets such as the EU, the U.S., and China.
-Some jurisdictions also allow competitors or consumers to assert claims of anticompetitive conduct.
+Some jurisdictions also allow competitors or consumers to assert claims of anti-competitive conduct.
 U.S. federal and state antitrust authorities have previously brought enforcement actions and continue to scrutinize our business.